Developing RESILIENCE – Spiritual (Part 2)

 Acceptance & Forgiveness, which nurture empathy & modify harsh emotions

-• Meditation & Mindfulness, reducing excessive arousal
+• Meditating on Scripture & Mindfulness, reducing excessive arousal

-HAND – explanations // the Jin Shin Jyutsu version w/ healing exercises //
+HAND – explanations // the Jin Shin Jyutsu version w/ healing exercises // as hand acupuncture

 NEXT: Spiritual resilience #3